sfwrprogclass/moneySmartz/README.md

 - ✅ Modular architecture started
 - ✅ MVC pattern partially implemented
 - ✅ Custom graphics implemented for all main screens
+- ✅ Life events GUI screens fully implemented and working
+- ✅ All major life milestones display properly in GUI (high school graduation, college graduation, job opportunities, car purchase, etc.)
+- ✅ Test scripts created for verification and quality assurance
 - 🔄 Migration from monolithic to modular structure in progress
 - 📝 Documentation improvements ongoing
 - 🚧 Many features planned (see `docs/tasks.md`)

+## Testing

+The project includes test scripts to verify functionality:

+### Running Tests
+- **Life Events Test**: `python test_life_events.py` - Tests that life events trigger GUI screens properly
+- **Fix Verification**: `python verify_fix.py` - Verifies that recent fixes are working correctly

+These scripts help ensure that the game's core functionality works as expected and can be used during development to catch regressions.

 ## How to Contribute